Paul Hinkler: Nazi Police career

 After the seizure of power by the Nazis, Hinkler was appointed Police President of Altona-Wandsbek on 29 March 1933, heading the joint police force for the two independent cities.
 In that capacity he was also the head of the Secret State Police (Gestapo) there.
 From 29 July 1933, he headed the Gestapo for the entire Schleswig region of the Province of Schleswig-Holstein.
 In this position, Hinkler was responsible for the persecution of Jews, Social Democrats, Communists and all other persons and groups who were considered enemies of the new regime.
 On 11 August 1933, he requested that one of his predecessors, the Social Democrat Otto Eggerstedt, police chief of Altona and Wandsbek from 1929 to 1932, be sent to Esterwegen concentration camp and be closely guarded.
 Eggerstedt was transferred, subjected to harsh treatment, and on 12 October 1933 was "shot while trying to escape".

 On 15 November 1933, Hinkler was briefly appointed head of the Gestapo in Berlin by Hermann Göring as the temporary successor to Rudolf Diels.
 However, he was forced out of that position after two weeks when rumors spread of alcohol dependence and mental weakness.
 Hinkler remained Police President of Altona-Wandsbek and head of the Gestapo there until 31 March 1937, when he lost his position as a result of the territorial reorganization mandated by the Greater Hamburg Act.

 Hinkler had unsuccessfully applied to stand for election to the Reichstag on 29 March 1936.
 However, on 20 July 1936, Hinkler replaced sitting Reichstag Deputy Cuno Meyer, who was removed from office for financial irregularities.
-Hinkler represented electoral constituency 8 (Liegnitz) in Lower Silesia but in the 10 April 1938 election, he was elected for electoral district 34 (Hamburg).
+Hinkler represented electoral constituency 8 (Liegnitz) in Lower Silesia but in the 10 April 1938 election, he was elected for constituency 34 (Hamburg).

 On 29 August 1938, Hinkler became the acting Police President of Wuppertal and on 8 March 1939 his appointment was made permanent.
 In 1940 he was temporarily drafted into the Wehrmacht.
 In his SA career Hinkler was promoted several times, ultimately on 9 November 1942 to SA-Gruppenführer.
 After conflicts with the local Düsseldorf Gauleiter Friedrich Karl Florian, Hinkler was placed on indefinite leave, effective 1 December 1943.
 He was placed at the disposal of the staff of the SA high command to 1945.

 Toward the end of the war, as Allied soldiers closed in on him, Hinkler committed suicide by taking poison on 13 April 1945 in Nißmitz near Freyburg.